 The meta description is a short (160 character) description of what your post is about.
 It is what Google and other search engines will display in the search results added to the title.
-If you don’t actively set the meta description Google will simply pull some excerpt from your blog text.
+If you don’t actively set the meta description, Google will simply pull an excerpt from your blog text.

-A good meta description can multiply your click through rate from search engines.
-A bad meta description may result in very low click rates even though your post does rank in search.
+A proper meta description can multiply your click-through rate from search engines.
+A wrong meta description may result in very low click rates even though your post does rank in search.

 Don’t forget this and do it after publishing!
 Once your post is published, you should not change your URL.